zakattak0/FootballGame_Py/README.md

 😵 Game over: Once a player runs out of health the game will be over.

 🖼️ Graphics/Images: The start screen has pictures of UVA football players, and when the game actually starts, there are multiple hand-drawn images of pixel art players and defenders.
 There is also a football field as a game background.

+How to run:

+Just run "footballgame.py" in any IDE of your choosing to access the game!